oceanprotocol-archive/predict-eth/examples/end-to-end-gentle.md

 # Predict the next values
 predictions = model.predict(X_test)

-# To evaluate the model we use r2 and nmse
+# To evaluate the model we use the nmse
 # Helper function to compute nmse
 def calc_nmse(y, yhat) -> float:
     assert len(y) == len(yhat)